makerdao/community/faqs/stability-fee.md

 # The Stability Fee

-## What is the Stability Fee?
+## What is the Stability Debt and Stability Fee?

-The Maker smart contracts collect a Stability Fee which is calculated against the total amount of DAI drawn against collateral held in a CDP.
-This a variable rate fee which can change when MKR holders vote on proposals put forth by the Interim Risk Team at MakerDAO.
+The Maker smart contracts collect a Stability Debt which is calculated against the total amount of DAI drawn against collateral held in a CDP.
+Stability Debt is calculated according to Stability Fee which can change when MKR holders vote on proposals put forth by the Interim Risk Team at MakerDAO.

-## When do I have to pay the Stability Fee?
+## When do I have to pay the Stability Debt?

 When you pay down your debt by returning DAI to your CDP, you will be charged an outstanding fee _proportional to the amount of DAI being returned_.
 The fee can be paid in MKR tokens or in Dai.

 ## Do I have to pay the new fees on old debt?

 No. Stability Fees are never applied retroactively.
-After a fee change, users will accrue a Stability Fee at the new rate from that point forward, much like a variable interest rate on a loan.
+After a fee change, users will accrue a Stability Debt at the new rate from that point forward, much like a variable interest rate on a loan.

 ## What is the purpose of the Stability Fee?